 The Oriental shipwreck is located three miles south of the new Basnight Bridge over Oregon Inlet, directly across from Pea Island Visitor Center.
 Also known as “The Boiler Wreck,” The Oriental’s steam engine protrudes from the water and resembles a boiler about 100 yards from shore in 15-20 feet of water (depending on tides) and is surrounded by strong currents.
 The wreck is perpendicular to the beach with the bow pointing towards shore.
 This 210’ federal transport taker sank on May 16, 1862 and can oftentimes be seen with small boats in its proximity dropping a fishing line, so a dive flag is strongly recommended.

 As we move south of the Northern Beaches into Hatteras Island, you will find The Pocahontas.
-Located off Sand Street in Avon, this wreck has sometimes been called “The Richmond.”
+Located off Sand Street in Salvo, this wreck has sometimes been called “The Richmond.”
 This wreck can easily be accessed by taking Ramp 23 and driving north until you see the paddle-wheel shaft emerging from the water.
 Tip: During the summer months, the National Park Service may close the beach for driving, but walking is permitted.
 Wreckage of The Pocahontas is just 75 yards out in waters ranging from 10-15 feet in depth.
 This paddle-wheel steamer was lost during the Civil War during the Burnside Expedition before the "Battle for Roanoke Island."